 Welcome from Simon Watson, Principal

 St Christopher’s is a wonderful place to work and if you join us, you will find excellent students and truly excellent staff.
 In addition, St Christopher’s is a highly successful school, firmly established in the British tradition, yet with an international outlook.
-This is not simply our view: we have been inspected under three different inspection regimes, the most recent being the British Schools Overseas regulations (recognised by the UK Department for Education) as equivalent to those used to inspect independent schools in England.
+This is not simply our view: we have been inspected under three different inspection regimes, the most recent, in April 2019, being the British Schools Overseas regulations (recognised by the UK Department for Education) as equivalent to those used to inspect independent schools in England.
 In all of these we received a rating of “Outstanding” - not only as an overall judgement but for every aspect of performance as well!

 Our standing as a prominent overseas British school is further indicated by our acceptance into membership of HMC (the organisation of which the leading UK independent schools are members) and the similar organisation for junior / prep schools, IAPS.
 The leadership of St Christopher's School has a highly positive impact on all areas of the School ensuring that all staff have a clear understanding of its present and future priorities and ensure these are monitored and developed.